LawnGnome/c-sdk/GUIDE.md

 parameters to the function, as indicated in `libnewrelic.h`.
 Among these parameters are `priority` and `errclass`.

 The agent is capped at reporting 100 error traces per minute.
-In the pool of errors collected by the agent, the `priority` of an error indicates which errors should be saved in the event that the cap has been exceeded.
+Supposing that over 100 errors are noticed during a single minute, the total number of errors are reported in New Relic metrics; only 100 will be available at the Error Analytic's dashboard.
+That said, in the pool of errors collected by the agent, the `priority` of an error indicates which errors should be saved in the event that the cap has been exceeded.
 Higher values take priority over lower values.

 Errors are grouped by class in New Relic's Error Analytics dashboard.
 With that in mind, the `errclass` parameter gives the caller control over how to filter for